How Naltrexone Helps Overcome Alcohol Addiction: The Sinclair Method Explained

 - Using Naltrexone can be done at home.

-It cannot be done at a rehab center as they are abstinence based.
 You need to be still drinking while using Naltrexone for alcohol.
 This means you can carry on with work, studies and all other activities.

 There is a growing body of evidence which supports its use and suggests it is effective in up to 78% of those who use it.